Gus Crystal

 Gus Crystal (Гусевской хрустальный завод) is a Russian manufacturer of glass (Lead glass or so-called "crystal").
 The company is the oldest surviving manufacturer of Russian crystal and was founded in 1756 on the Gus River.
 The company gave its name to the town of Gus-Khrustalny and its district.
-Founded by Akim Maltsov, а merchant from Oryol region.
+Founded by Akim Maltsov, a merchant from Oryol region.
 From 2013 the plant was known as Gusevskaya Crystal Plant and named after Akim Maltsov.

 History

 In the summer of 1756, a merchant from Oryol region, Akim Maltsev founded a glass factory in the Vladimir Province of the Moscow Governorate, near the Gus River.
 Initially, the factory produced only simple glasses and tumblers, but in 1830, the founder's heir, Ivan Maltsev, established crystal production, making it as high-quality as Bohemian crystal but more affordable.

 For a century and a half after its founding, the factory has been operated successfully and expanded.
 In the final years of the Russian Empire, the Maltsev heirs not only renovated the factory but also reconstructed much of the city, building red brick houses for workers that still stand today, as well as individual cottages for management and the St. George Cathedral.
 The construction of the cathedral involved the participation of Leonty Benois and Viktor Vasnetsov.
 Today, the cathedral houses a crystal museum, which displays thousands of unique pieces produced by the Gus Crystal Factory.

 After the October Revolution of 1917 and the resulting devastation, the factory ceased operations.
 Production was only resumed in 1923 after a visit to Gus-Khrustalny by Mikhail Kalinin and the allocation of special funding.
 During the Soviet era, the factory became known for producing faceted glasses, which were presumably designed by Vera Mukhina.
 The factory produced them in quantities of tens of millions.
 At the same time, the factory also produced artistic glass, including multicolored glass, and glassblowers continued their work there.
 Additionally, the factory produced products incorporating colored Venetian threads.